15 Government Benefits That Can Help Seniors Save Money

 Social Security: You can start collecting Social Security retirement benefits at age 62.
 However, you’ll receive a reduced amount for claiming benefits early.
 To get your full benefit amount, you must wait to claim benefits until your full retirement age – which ranges from 66 to 67, depending on the year you were born.
 By delaying benefits until age 70, you can actually increase the amount they receive.

 Social Security isn’t just a retirement program, though.
 It provides disability benefits, survivors benefits for widows and widowers, and supplemental security income for low-income seniors and disabled adults.
-Visit SSA.gov to learn more about benefits and to sign your parents up for a “my Social Security" online account to check their statements and manage their benefits.
+Visit SSA.gov to learn more about benefits and to sign up for a “my Social Security" online account to check your statements and manage your benefits.

 [ Read: What to Know About Social Security]